nroduit/nroduit.github.io/content/faq.en.md

 {{% expand "Is it possible to download DICOM files without having a WADO server?" %}}
 Yes, but a WADO server is recommended.
 Downloading DICOMs can be achieved by:

 - [Building an XML](../basics/customize/integration/#build-an-xml-manifest-no-wado-server) file by using `DirectDownloadFile` and `DirectDownloadThumbnail`:
--   Adding the following parameter in the argument tag of the JNLP or [as an argument of the weasis-portable executable file](../basics/commands):<br>
+- Adding the following [command](../basics/commands/#dicom-get):<br>
     `$dicom:get -r http://external.server/images/MRIX_LUMBAR/img1.dcm  http://external.server/images/img2.dcm`<br>
-    Note: This option must be used only for a very limited number of files
+    Note: This option must be used only for a very limited number of files.
 {{% /expand %}}
 <br>